sbussmann/uvmcmcfit/docs/inputformat.rst

     'statwtweights_frequency.uvfits', ExcludeChannels=[45,145]) will ensure
     that channels 45 to 145 will not be considered when computing the rms scatter in the visibilities.

-where 'defaultweights_frequency.uvfits' is the visibility dataset with the default weights and 'statwtweights_frequency.uvfits' is a new file that is created by :func:`uvutil.statwt` that has the weights recomputed according to the scatter in the visibilities within a given spectral window.

 Next, import the new uvfits file back into CASA using ``importuvfits``.